kevinyswong/kevinyswong.github.io/index.md

   <br>

   In the current political climate, immigration is a fraught issue.
-This section is long, and it clarifies the facts relating to immigration: their quantities, criminality, economic impact, and how the current immigration surge compares to the country's immigration history.
+This section is long, and it clarifies the facts relating to immigration on the southern
+  border: the quantities, criminality, economic impact, and how the current immigration surge compares to the country's immigration history.
 This section removes the fog of mystery and dread that circulate in Republican circles from exaggerated claims of disorder and violence.

   I will start by saying that I support legal, not illegal, immigration.
 As it happens, Biden recently